VaggBout/FaasConverter/README.md

 ### Requiered env variables:
 * **NODE_HOST** Hostname of NodeRED
 * **NODE_AUTH** Authentication schema that is used.
-Leave empty if nodeRed server has no authedication.
+Leave empty if nodeRed server has no authentication.
-  * Supported authedication schemas: credentials
+  * Supported authentication schemas: credentials
 * **NODE_USER** username for credentials schema
 * **NODE_PWD** password for credentials schema
 * **OW_API_HOST** Openwhisk host name